rongi/kotlin-blog/_posts/2017-08-01-error-handling-in-rxjava.markdown

 You see, errors in RxJava are pretty destructive.
 They are designed as fatal signals that stops the whole chain upstream.
 They aren't supposed to be part of interface of your observable.
 They perform as unexpected errors.

 Observables designed to emit errors as a valid output have limited scope of possible use.
 It's not obvious how complex chains will work in case of error, so it's very easy to misuse this kind of observables.
 And this will result in bugs.
-Very nasty kind of bugs, the ones that are reproducible only occasionally (on exceptional conditions, like lack of network) and don't leave stack traces.
+Very nasty kind of bugs, those that are reproducible only occasionally (on exceptional conditions, like lack of network) and don't leave stack traces.

 ## Result class